How To Measure Website Traffic With Google Analytics 4

 This report allows you to see traffic data at the individual page level to identify which pages are performing well and which may need to be further optimized or pruned.

 By default, pages are listed by the number of views, from highest to lowest.
-This allows you to take a closer look at where visitors spend their time on your website so you can evaluate what strategies are working well and which to re-evaluate so they can start to perform better.
+This allows you to take a closer look at where visitors spend their time on your website so you can evaluate what strategies are working well and which could perform better.

 To see which pages might need extra optimization or need to be pruned altogether, click the arrow in the sessions column to reverse the order and float your lowest-performing pages to the top of the list.